Java flavoured SVG

 Find the SVG Document Root

-The current version of the Adobe SVG plugin automatically sets the variable "svgDocument" to be the SVG document root.
-This is a useful nonstandard feature of the viewer but to ensure compatibility with older versions of the plugin you should set the variable if it isn't present.
-To do this, add an init function which is called when the onload event occurs which extracts and sets the document root from the event.
+The old Adobe SVG plugin automatically set the variable "svgDocument" to be the SVG document root.
+This was nonstandard feature of the viewer.
+One way to ensure everything works nicely is to add an init function that is called by the onload event.
+You can use the event object to extract and sets the document root.

 <svg onload="init(evt)" ...>